 So how do Russians actually do it?
 Well, there are certain safety procedures that need to be followed first.
 For example, you should always check the thickness of the ice before going anywhere near it

 You also need to make sure that you have the proper gear.
-This includes a swimming cap, goggles, nose clip, and earplugs.
+This includes a swimming cap, goggles, nose clips, and earplugs.

 As for the actual swimming part, Russian ice swimmers usually do it in pools or holes that have been cut into a frozen body of water.